 B – Grade Board Candidates

 The majority of candidates, approximately 80%, fall into this category.
 They range from those aspiring to the board role to those with substantial board experience.
 Whilst some applicants do not make the effort to address the criteria, instead making reference to their board CV, typically, these candidates address each selection criteria but fail to provide specific details about their relevant achievements.
 Their applications often include excessive contextual information.
 Due to the presence of more experienced or better-articulated board candidates, they are unlikely to be selected for a board interview.
-Many qualified candidates receive this rating not because they cannot perform the role but because their application does not effectively differentiate them from their competitors.
+Many qualified candidates receive this rating not because they cannot perform the role, but because their applications do not effectively differentiate them from their competitors.

 A – Grade Board Candidates